PulspectivePulspective

 For data protection enquiries or to exercise rights under this DPA: privacy@pulspective.com

-For Hospital and Health System customers requiring a countersigned DPA for procurement purposes, please contact us at legal@pulspective.com.
+For organisations requiring a countersigned DPA for procurement purposes, please contact us at legal@pulspective.com.